 In summary, to qualify for Public Service Loan Forgiveness as a teacher you must:

 If you took advantage of the Teacher Loan Forgiveness Program, meaning you taught for five years at a qualifying school, while making income-driven monthly payments, and the government forgave $5,000 or $17,500 (for certain teachers); your Public Service Loan Forgiveness program eligibility resets.
-The 10 year track you were on to complete student loan forgiveness gets another 10 years tacked on, totaling up to 15 years.
+Meaning the 10 year track you were on to complete student loan forgiveness gets 10 years tacked on, totaling up to 15 years (for both programs).

 But the Teacher Loan Forgiveness program isn’t all bad.
-Some teachers should take advantage of this option while others might want to ride out the 10-year repayment plan to total forgiveness.
-Read more about the Teacher Loan Forgiveness Program here or take our Public Service Loan Forgiveness or Teacher Loan Forgiveness? quiz find out which forgiveness program is best for you.
+Some teachers should take advantage of this option while others might want to ride out the 10-year repayment plan toward total forgiveness.
+Read more about the Teacher Loan Forgiveness Program here or take our Public Service Loan Forgiveness or Teacher Loan Forgiveness quiz find out which forgiveness program is best for you.

 We will help you…

 Through Chipper you can also set recurring or one-time payments in addition to your monthly repayment, use automatic Round-Ups to maximize each purchase you make, and get family and friends involved who wish to help you on your path to financial freedom.